-- ConsoleHost (for SourceID 0, which is CA NetQoS Performance Center): set to the priority 2 NpcWebSiteHost value in performance\center\properties - ConsolePort: set to 443 as updated by the NpcWebSitePort value in performance\center\properties - ConsoleProtocol: set to https as updated by the NpcWebSiteScheme in performance\center\properties. - 6.
-For the CA NetQoS Performance Center and data source servers, add the DNS suffix to the computer name if you are using FQDN. - a.
+- ConsoleHost (for SourceID 0, which is CA NetQoS Performance Center): set to the priority 2 NpcWebSiteHost value in performance_center_properties - ConsolePort: set to 443 as updated by the NpcWebSitePort value in performance_center_properties - ConsoleProtocol: set to https as updated by the NpcWebSiteScheme in performance_center_properties.

+- 6. For the CA NetQoS Performance Center and data source servers, add the DNS suffix to the computer name if you are using FQDN. - a.
 Right-click My Computer and select Properties. - b.
+Click 'Advanced System Settings'. - c.
 On the Computer Name tab, click Change.